 - Lower School: Dress-up attire is suggested.
 No jeans, t-shirts or short skirts.
-For safety purposes, flat shoes should be worn. - 7th/8th Grade Choir: - Black top, black dress slacks or skirt (black dress is acceptable), and black shoes (NO jeans or leggings). - Shirts/tops must have sleeves or be worn with a sweater/jacket. - Boys must wear a collared shirt (polos are acceptable, but no t-shirts). - Girls' skirts must be longer than the knees while sitting or wear solid opaque black or white leggings or tights under skirts/dresses. - All Other Middle School Ensembles (Including 7th/8th Orchestra & Band) - White top, black dress slacks or skirt, and black shoes (NO jeans or leggings). - Shirts/tops must have sleeves or be worn with a sweater/jacket. - Boys must wear a collared shirt (polos are acceptable, but no t-shirts). - Girls' skirts must be longer than the knees while sitting or wear solid opaque black or white leggings or tights under skirts/dresses. - Upper School: Concert Attire measured for and purchased at the start of each school year. - Women must provide their own black tights and close-toed shoes.
+For safety purposes, flat shoes should be worn. - Middle School: - Black top, black dress slacks or skirt (black dress is acceptable), and black shoes (NO jeans or leggings). - Shirts/tops must have sleeves or be worn with a sweater/jacket. - Boys must wear a collared shirt (polos are acceptable, but no t-shirts). - Girls' skirts must be longer than the knees while sitting or wear solid opaque black or white leggings or tights under skirts/dresses. - Upper School: Concert Attire measured for and purchased at the start of each school year. - Women must provide their own black tights and close-toed shoes.
 Minimal jewelry and hair accessories.
-Dress Price: approximately \$60. - Men must provide their own black socks and dress shoes. - Tuxedo Price: approximately \$100 (includes jacket, shirt, pants, tie, and cummerbund). - Financial Assistance for Concert Attire: If concert attire is a financial hardship or if you have any questions, please contact your child's music director directly.
+Dress Price: approximately \$60. - Men must provide their own black socks and dress shoes.
+Tuxedo Price: approximately \$100 (includes jacket, shirt, pants, tie, and cummerbund). - Financial Assistance for Concert Attire: If concert attire is a financial hardship or if you have any questions, please contact your child's music director directly.